 Be wise here and be careful with what you share.
 This isn’t a license to use your bio as a personal diary.
 It’s definitely okay to keep some things to yourself.

 It's easy to overlook your bio or get frustrated when cranking out an updated version.
-But spending a little extra time can make a big impact towards building meaningful connections.
+But spending a little extra time can make a big impact towards be memorable and building meaningful connections.

 About Prose & Pens: